 3. Screw in the First GearTrack Panel

-Ideally, you’ll position your GearTrack rail so you can screw it into as many wall studs as possible.
+Ideally, you’ll position your GearTrack rail to screw it into as many wall studs as possible.

 In a perfect world, a 48-inch piece of track will cover four studs if your studs are 12″ apart or three studs if they are 16″ apart.